TrackerControl/tracker-control-android/README.md

 To detect tracking, TrackerControl combines the power of the *Disconnect blocklist*, used by Firefox, and our in-house blocklist is used, created *from analysing ~2&nbsp;000&nbsp;000 apps*!
-Additionally, TrackerControl supports custom blocklists.
+Additionally, TrackerControl supports custom blocklists and uses the signatures from [ClassyShark3xodus](https://f-droid.org/en/packages/com.oF2pks.classyshark3xodus/)/[Exodus Privacy](https://exodus-privacy.eu.org/) for the analysis of tracker libraries within app code.

 This approach
 - reveals the companies behind tracking,